mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

-The Lines function counts duplicates lines by scanning the input line by line and keeping the count for each identical line in a map of strings to integers.
+The Lines function counts duplicate lines by scanning the input line by line and keeping the count for each identical line in a map (of strings to integers).

 ## Optional parameter

 Here's another pattern for having both a default value and being able to change it if needed.
 It's based on a function type - yeah, in Go we can define a custom function type.

-The `option` type below is the type of the arguments passed to the `NewCounter` function.
-There can be zero or more of such arguments.
+The `option` type below is a function with specific signature.
+And we define the `NewCounter` function to use the `option` type for its parameters.
+There can be zero or more of such parameters.
 This is called a variadic parameter and it's denoted by the `...` syntax:

 ```go
 // count/1/count.go